 for the purpose of updating the retailer’s register of life support customers and residents, unless the relevant information was provided to the exempt electricity seller by the retailer;

-if the exempt electricity seller was required to give notice to an exempt distributor under section 40SJ(5) of the Electricity Industry Act, the exempt electricity seller must give the exempt distributor (within one business day from receipt) relevant information about the life support equipment requirements for the relevant customer (including when the relevant customer provides medical confirmation to the exempt electricity seller) and any relevant contact details for the purposes of updating the distributor’s registration under clause 12.7.2(b) of the Electricity Distribution Code, unless the relevant information was provided to the exempt electricity seller by the exempt distributor;
+if the exempt electricity seller was required to give notice to an exempt distributor under section 40SJ(5) of the Electricity Industry Act, the exempt electricity seller must give the exempt distributor (within one business day from receipt) relevant information about the life support equipment requirements for the relevant customer (including when the relevant customer provides medical confirmation to the exempt electricity seller) and any relevant contact details for the purposes of updating the distributor’s registration under clause 12.7.2(b) of the Electricity Distribution Code of Practice, unless the relevant information was provided to the exempt electricity seller by the exempt distributor;

 when advised by a relevant customer, retailer, or exempt distributor of any updates to the life support equipment requirements for the relevant customer's premises or any relevant contact details, update the register of life support customers and residents, within one business day from receipt of the advice; and

-within one business day of being notified by a distributor about a planned interruption under clause 11.5.1(b) of the Electricity Distribution Code, provide the affected relevant customer with written notice of the planned interruption.
+within one business day of being notified by a distributor about a planned interruption under clause 11.5.1(b) of the Electricity Distribution Code of Practice, provide the affected relevant customer with written notice of the planned interruption.

 Note: Section 40SS of the Electricity Industry Act prohibits an exempt electricity seller from disconnecting a registered life support customer.